tejal-1303/2048/README.md

 File handling was also used to allow the user to view their highest scores, and they were also provided the functionality of resetting the leader board.

-Attatched in the source files is a ppt explaining the workingof the project.
+Attatched in the source files is a ppt explaining the working of the project.